LexPredict/lexpredict-contraxsuite/README.md

 ContraxSuite is available under a dual-licensing model as described here:
  * https://www.lexpredict.com/2017/07/30/licensing-contraxsuite-legaltech-dual/

-**If you would like to be released from the terms of the default AGPLv3 license, please contact us at support@lexpredict.com.**
+**If you would like to be released from the terms of the default AGPLv3 license, please contact us at: ContraxSuite Licensing <<license@contraxsuite.com>>.**

 ## Structure
 Please note that ContraxSuite installations generally require trained models or knowledge sets for usage.